couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 6: Using the ListsAdapter

 Back in `setupTodoLists` method of `MainActivity.java`, we will need to make slight changes to accommodate for a live query instead of a simple query.
+Remove the snippet added in Step 4 since we are now using another Query technique.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

 - Initialize the liveQuery with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query).